adeyemi-ogidi/Datapipeline2_project_Dec2021/README.md

 3. All timestamps were converted to UTC

-## Download Spark and othe dependecies
+## Download Spark and other dependencies
 To setup the development environment, perform the following:
 1. Download Spark from Spark.apache.org
 2. Create SPARK_HOME and HADOOP_HOME in environment variables and also add the corresponding Spark files to path